ZX81: Features

 The ZX81's designers adopted an improved approach, involving the use of two modes called SLOW and FAST respectively.
 In SLOW mode, also called "compute and display" mode, the ZX81 concentrates on driving the display.
 It runs the current program for only about a quarter of the time – in effect slowing the machine down fourfold, although in practice the speed difference between FAST and SLOW modes depends on what computation is being done.
 In FAST mode, processing occurs continuously, but the display is abandoned to its own devices – equivalent to the ZX80's standard operating mode.

 Another hardware quirk produced one of the most distinctive aspects of the ZX81's screen display – during loading or saving, moving zigzag stripes appear across the screen.
 The same pin on the ULA is used to handle the video signal and the tape output, producing the stripes as an interference pattern of sorts.
 The ULA cannot maintain the display during SAVE and LOAD operations, as it has to operate continuously to maintain the correct baud rate for data transfers.
 The interference produces the zigzag stripes.

-The unexpanded ZX81's tiny memory presents a major challenge to programmers.
+The unexpanded ZX81's tiny memory presents a challenge to programmers.
 Simply displaying a full screen takes up to 793 bytes, the system variables take up another 125 bytes, and the program, input buffer and stacks need more memory on top of that.
 Nonetheless, ingenious programmers are able to achieve a surprising amount with just 1 KB.
-One example is the Super Micro Chess Engine by Stefano Maragò, which includes all of the rules of chess.
+One example is 1K ZX Chess by David Horne, which includes most of the rules of chess in 672 bytes.
 The ZX81 conserves its memory to a certain extent by representing entire BASIC commands as one-byte tokens, stored as individual "characters" in the upper reaches of the machine's unique (non-ASCII) character set.

 The edge connector or external interface at the rear of the ZX81 is an extension of the main printed circuit board.
 This provides a set of address, control, and data lines that can be used to communicate with external devices.
 Enthusiasts and a variety of third-party companies make use of this facility to create a wide range of add-ons for the ZX81.